-In the worst-case scenario (an increase of 200bp in the Interest Rate curve) the Bank would suffer a negative impact of the EVE of EUR 2,720K.
-It would corresponds to 6.4% of the Bank's Equity.
-The main driver is the change of the economic value of the Bank's portfolio composed of fixed income investments.
+In the worst-case scenario (an increase of 200bp in the Interest Rate curve) the Bank would suffer a negative impact of the EVE of EUR 4,940K.
+It would corresponds to 11.77% of the Bank's Equity.
+The main driver is the change of the economic value of the Bank's portfolio composed of fixed income investments and the growth in the credit activity.

-From a Net Interest Income ("NII") perspective, the worst change in the forecasted NII expected within 12 months would amount to EUR 547K in case of a parallel shock down.
+From a Net Interest Income ("NII") perspective, the worst change in the forecasted NII expected within 12 months would amount to EUR 259K in case of a parallel shock down.
 It would mainly result from the negative interest paid to the BCL.

-Change in NII EUR December 2020
+Change in NII EUR December 2021

-Flat scenario -270,000
+Flat scenario 141,000

-Parallel Shock Down -547,000
+Parallel Shock Down -259,000

-Parallel Shock Up 933,000
+Parallel Shock Up 849,000

-Short Rates Shock Down -3,000
+Short Rates Shock Down 3,000

-Short Rates Shock Up 3,000
+Short Rates Shock Up -

-Steepener -331,000
+Steepener 257,000

-Flattener 398,000
+Flattener 112,000